apiaryio/api-blueprint/API Blueprint Specification.md

 	- `Body`
 	- `Schema`
 	- `Object`

-	- `Group`
+**NOTE:** With the exception of HTTP methods keywords the section keywords are **case insensitive**.

 Sections are discussed in [API Blueprint Document Structure](#DocumentStructure).
-Note that some section names can contain variable components such as identifiers or other modifiers.
+Note that some section names might contain variable components such as identifiers or other modifiers.
 See the relevant section's entry to find out more about how its section name is built.

 <a name="NestedSections"></a>
 ### 3.3.
 Nested Sections
-Some sections can or must be nested inside another section.
+Some sections might be nested under another section.
 To nest a section simply **increase** its **header level** and / or **list item indentation**.

 Example: